agrohova/travel-app/README.md

 ## Interactions

 The app includes a form for date and destination input.
 When you click on "save trip", you'll generate the trip info and the destination picture.
-The delete trip button is there but is not wired to any functionality, as this was not obligatory.
+When you click on "delete trip", the form "Trip info" will be emptied and the destination foto will be deleted.